ATrefzer/Insight/README.md

 # Insight
 Analyzes the commit history of your version control.

-This utility implements some of the ideas presented in Adam Tornhill's book "Your Code as a Crime Scene".
+This utility implements some of the ideas presented in Adam Tornhill's great book "Your Code as a Crime Scene".

 Currently, it only supports Subversion and C# projects.